 Frequency with Governance Please explain

 which climate- mechanisms into

-related issues are which climate-related
+related issues are which climate-

-issues are integrated

-a scheduled agenda item Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Monitoring and overseeing progress against goals and targets for addressing climate-related issues The Board and its Committees has general oversight of McCormick's Purpose-Led Performance (PLP) strategy, including its sustainability and environmental, social and governance (ESG) commitments.
-The Board and/or its Committees receive regular reports from management on, among other things, material initiatives and policies related to ESG matters and progress with respect to our ESG commitments.
+a scheduled agenda item related issues are integrated Scheduled - some meetings Reviewing and guiding annual budgets Overseeing major capital expenditures Overseeing and guiding employee incentives Reviewing and guiding strategy Overseeing and guiding the development of a transition plan Monitoring the implementation of a transition plan Overseeing and guiding scenario analysis Overseeing the setting of corporate targets Monitoring progress towards corporate targets Reviewing and guiding the risk management process The Board and its Committees has general oversight of McCormick's Purpose-Led Performance (PLP) strategy, including its sustainability and environmental, social and governance (ESG) commitments.
+The Board and/or its Committees receive regular reports from management on, among other things, material initiatives and policies related to ESG matters and progress with respect to our ESG commitments, including the Climate Transition Plan.
 In addition, management's reports often cover ESG strategy and risks to major plans of action and key performance indicators.
-A summary of the allocation of general oversight of ESG matters among the Board and its Committees is as follows: Board of Directors - provides general oversight of ESG matters with an emphasis on directing McCormick's strategy and setting its course for growth; Nominating and Corporate Governance Committee - leads the oversight of McCormick's corporate responsibility programs and ESG matters; Compensation and Human Capital Committee - oversees ESG matters relating to people and human capital; Audit Committee - oversees the management of risks, including those relating to ESG matters.
+A summary of the allocation of general oversight of ESG matters among the Board and its Committees is as follows: Board of Directors - provides general oversight of ESG matters with an emphasis on directing McCormick's strategy and setting its course for growth; Nominating and Corporate Governance Committee - leads the oversight of McCormick's corporate responsibility programs and ESG matters, unless designated to another committee; Compensation and Human Capital Committee - oversees ESG matters relating to people and human capital; Audit Committee - oversees the risk management process, including those relating to ESG matters.